arndvs/arndvs/README.md

 Active client engineering — sales site, e-commerce, content operations, and agent infrastructure for MCRDSE, a functional mushroom company.
 (These live in the client's own GitHub orgs, `mcrdse` and `mcrdseorg`.)

+The work is systems-with-guardrails: an AI editorial pipeline where "approved" is a SHA-256 fingerprint of copy + assets, a fact-check pass that caught 8 fabricated citations before publication, a human-in-the-loop reply assistant where every send is operator-approved, and an order pipeline rebuilt around "the database is the record of truth" after an incident shipped ~$381 of product to people who never paid.
+The work also included a from-scratch quality baseline (the main storefront went from no tests to 195) and a 284-item audit of things that "looked worked but didn't" — each closed with a fix or a written decision.
+The backlog now runs on a label-driven agent pipeline (Sandcastle, vendored + customized) through my own LiteLLM proxy.

 - [mcrdse-site](https://github.com/mcrdse/mcrdse-site) — the main sales site
 - [mcrdse-super-market](https://github.com/mcrdse/mcrdse-super-market) — e-commerce / storefront
 - [MCRDSE-Content-Ship](https://github.com/mcrdse/MCRDSE-Content-Ship) — content production + shipping pipeline